-NYCC: Guidelines for dealing with and reporting prejudice based incidents, hate incidents and hate crimes in schools and settings (updated October 2019):

-Hate Incident Reporting

-Hate Incidents should be reported to the local authority through the online reporting tool in the NYCC Guidelines for Dealing with and Reporting Prejudice Based Incidents and Hate Crimes in Schools and Settings.
-The guidance can be found here the Designated Safeguarding Lead in order to identify appropriate follow-up.
-Online reports are shared with the multi-agency Hate Crime Working Group, in order to identify common themes and inform future approaches to tackling hate crime http://gladstoneroadschools.co.uk/school-info/policies/ R:\Policies\GRPS POLICIES\10.
+NYCC: Guidelines for dealing with and reporting prejudice based incidents, hate incidents and hate crimes in schools and settings (updated October 2019): Hate Incident Reporting Hate Incidents should be reported to the local authority through the online reporting tool in the NYCC Guidelines for Dealing with and Reporting Prejudice Based Incidents and Hate Crimes in Schools and Settings.
+The guidance can be found here http://gladstoneroadschools.co.uk/school-info/policies/ R:\Policies\GRPS POLICIES\10.
 Safeguarding & Welfare of Children